tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 #> 7 callbacks    TRUE    nnet_spec model_spec
 ```

-In the `keras` example, the argument names in `nnet_spec` names match up with objects in the [`dials`](https://tidymodels.github.io/dials/) package and it will be possible to automatically create tuning grids for all of the parameters.
+In the `keras` example, the argument names in `nnet_spec` names match up with objects in the [`dials`](https://tidymodels.github.io/dials/) package, and it will be possible to automatically create tuning grids for all of the parameters.

 By avoiding evaluation in the model specification, we are enabling some interesting upcoming features.

-Also, this feature can also be used with recipes and other future packages:
+Also, this feature can be used with recipes and other future packages:

 ```r